monktastic/hackmd/philosophy/love-verified.md

 That mundane world does indeed "go away" when you stop believing in it.
 It is not _real_.
 It is a spooky campfire story that got out of hand.
 Nothing more.

 You know that feeling when you desire nothing more in the world than to take away another being's pain—for no other reason than it's obviously _right_?
 That isn't just one quality you have among many; it's _what you most fundamentally are_.
 It's what this _whole place_ is.
 It's all Love.
-There is nothing else to be done here but _that._ Except there are no "other beings"; it's [all _you_](https://www.youtube.com/watch?v=h6fcK_fRYaI) [^compassion].
+There is nothing else to be done here but _that._ Except there are no "other beings"; it's [all _you_](https://www.youtube.com/watch?v=h6fcK_fRYaI).
+No act of kindness is ever wasted—and conversely, no unkindness fails to manifest as harm somewhere within the Whole[^bad-people].

 This truth can be known concretely, in a way that mere beliefs never can.
 Unlike beliefs, you don't have to infer it, because you _are_ it.
 This statement may not make much sense to you now, but the deepest part of you remembers.
 Follow that memory back to its source.